Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

     which chmod     # /usr/bin/chmod (provided by rtools40)

-NO LONGER NEEDED (because starting with R 4.2 we no longer build for 32-bit Windows): Oh WAIT!!
-You also need to perform the step below (_Allow cc1plus.exe access to a 3GB address space_) or the mzR package won't compile in 32-bit mode!
+NO LONGER NEEDED (because starting with R 4.2 we no longer build for 32-bit Windows): You also need to perform the step below (_Allow cc1plus.exe access to a 3GB address space_) or the mzR package won't compile in 32-bit mode!